Eric Clapton: COVID-19

+Gaza war

+In November 2023, during the Gaza war, Clapton released a song titled "Voice of a Child," along with a video featuring images of destruction in the Gaza Strip.
+In December 2023, Clapton organized a charity concert to raise funds for children in the Gaza Strip.
+During the event, he played a guitar painted with the colors of the Palestinian flag.

 Assets and philanthropy

 Wealth and assets

 In 2009, Surrey Life Magazine ranked Clapton as number 17 in their list of richest Surrey residents, estimating his fortune at £120 million in assets.
 This was a combination of income, property, a £9 million yacht, Va Bene (previously owned by Bernie Ecclestone), his back music catalogue, his touring income, and his holding company Marshbrook Ltd, which had earned him £110 million since 1989.
 In 2003, he purchased a 50% share of gentleman's outfitters Cordings Piccadilly.
 At the time, owner Noll Uloth was trying to save the shop from closure and contacted Clapton, his "best client"; within five minutes, Clapton replied with "I can't let this happen".

 Car collection

 Since the 1970s, Clapton has considered himself a "car enthusiast" and has often stated his passion for the Ferrari brand.
-Clapton currently owns or has owned a range of Ferraris, and when asked about his Ferrari collection in 1989, he said he liked the touring cars the company produces for road use and commented "if I had more space and if I had been wise I would have a huge collection by now and I would be a multi-multi-millionaire".
+Clapton owns or has owned a range of Ferraris, and when asked about his Ferrari collection in 1989, he said he liked the touring cars the company produces for road use and commented "if I had more space and if I had been wise I would have a huge collection by now and I would be a multi-multi-millionaire".
 In 2010, he explained that for him "Ferrari has always been the number one car" to own and drive, and that he always supported Ferrari on the road and in Formula One motor racing.

 In 2012, Ferrari honoured Clapton with the one-off special project car, the Ferrari SP12 EC.
 In July 2013 Clapton displayed it at the Goodwood Festival of Speed in England in the Michelin Supercar Run.
 In 2014, Clapton explained that Ferrari is still his favourite car brand.
 Among the other vehicles Clapton owns or has owned are a vintage Mini Cooper Radford that was a gift from George Harrison.